huggingface/blog/autotrain-image-classification.md

   </figure>
 </div>

 Once AutoTrain creates your project, you just need to connect your data.
 If you have the data locally, you can drag and drop the folder into the window.
 Since we can also use [any of the image classification datasets on the Hugging Face Hub](https://huggingface.co/datasets?task_categories=task_categories:image-classification), in this example I’ve decided to use the [NimaBoscarino/butterflies](https://huggingface.co/datasets/NimaBoscarino/butterflies) dataset.
-You can select separate training and validation datasets if you have them available, or you can ask AutoTrain to split the data for you.
+You can select separate training and validation datasets if available, or you can ask AutoTrain to split the data for you.

 <div class="grid grid-cols-2 gap-4">
   <figure class="image table text-center m-0 w-full">